WalletConnect/walletconnect-docs/docs/specs/sign/session-proposal.md

 1. Dapp sends session proposal on pairing P with publicKey, relayB, permissions and metadata
 2. Wallet receives session proposal with required namespaces and public key X on pairing P
 3. Wallet generates key pair Y
-4. Wallet settles session with symetric key derived with keys X and Y
+4. Wallet settles session with symmetric key derived with keys X and Y
 5. Session topic B key is derived from sha256 hash of session's symmetric key
 6. Wallet sends proposal response on pairing P with publicKey Y
 7. Wallet sends settlement payload to topic B with metadata, namespaces and public key Y